-Belt tension is correct when length A of the spring is 100+4 mm.
+Belt tension is correct when length A of the spring is same as length of the tube covering it.(105±2 mm.)
 If necessary, turn nut B to tension the belt.
 Fig. P31.

 COMPRESSOR BELT IN THE AIR CONDITIONER (Rotating Inlet Screen)